 Section 55a paragraph 1 AMG prohibits the granting, offering or promising of gifts, pecuniary advantages or benefits in kind to persons entitled to prescribe or supply medicinal products unless they are inexpensive and relevant to the medical or pharmaceutical practice.

 The above-mentioned rules do not prevent the provision of giveaways by pharmaceutical companies, provided they have only a small value and are relevant to the medical or pharmaceutical practice of the recipient.
 Unfortunately, no case law or other guidelines exist that would clarify the amount of such "small value".
-Section 10.4 Pharmig CoC provides that give-aways may not contain any further reference or advertising messages than the company name, company logo or the company mark and/or the name of the medicinal product or the product logo of the medicinal product or the designation of the active agent it contains.
+Other than in its prior versions, the current CoC does not allow the provision of giveaways anymore, but - in contrast - states in its section 11.2 that no advantages may be offered, promised or granted to healthcare professionals, unless they are allowed by other provisions of the CoC or by the law.